The summer assignment in ALEKS will help prepare you for your study in general chemistry.

 - Follow the instructions in the following document .

 The course code.
 Note that all CHEM-107 students will sign up for the same course, and that CHEM-151 students have a different course code.
 Make sure that you sign up for the correct course.
-You will not need to pay when you enroll in the course.
-CHEM-107 students will continue to use ALEKS during the semester so early in the semester you will need to pay $85 to continue to use ALEKS.
+You will need to sign up for an six-week access ($25) to use ALEKS.
 The course codes are given below: